perma-id/w3id.org/README.md

 ### Management

-There are a growing group of organizations that have pledged responsibility to ensure the operation of this website.
+There is a growing group of organizations in a consortium that have pledged responsibility to ensure the operation of this website.
 These organizations are: [Digital Bazaar](http://digitalbazaar.com/), [3 Round Stones](http://3roundstones.com/), [OpenLink Software](http://www.openlinksw.com/), [Applied Testing and Technology](http://www.aptest.com/), [Openspring](http://openspring.net/), and [Bosatsu Consulting](http://bosatsu.net/).
 They are responsible for all administrative tasks associated with operating the service.
 The social contract between these organizations gives each of them full access to all information required to maintain and operate the website.
 The agreement is setup such that a number of these companies could fail, lose interest, or become unavailable for long periods of time without negatively affecting the operation of the site.

+#### Joining the Management consortium

+To join the management consortium, please make yourself known to the W3ID comminuty via participation in the mailing list (see the [W3ID Community](#w3id-community) section below) and then, if you are still keen to join, please submit an Issue to the [GitHub Issue Tracker](https://github.com/perma-id/w3id.org/issues) with the title *Seeking to join the W3ID Consortium* and include your details.

 ### System Operations